tirmisula/tirmisula.github.io/content/posts/variational-inference.md

 {{< math.inline >}}
 <p>
-Finally we can conclude that solving posterior can be done by finding approximate function \(q(z)\) using coordinate-ascent-like method and iterates a number of times:
+Finally we can conclude that solving posterior can be done by finding approximate function \(q(z)\) using coordinate-ascend-like method and iterates a number of times:
 </p>
 {{</ math.inline >}}